CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ### Auth and Security

 Moving workloads into a server also improves the story around auth and security.
-CLIs that need to access secured API endpoints using `curl`, as an example, require that every developer have access to keys to those APIs.
+CLIs that need to access secured API endpoints using `curl`, as an example, require that every developer have access to keys to those APIs (or proxy calls through some server).
 It's easy to see why this is bad and a pain in the ass for an ops teams.

-Centralizing this behind MCP allows each developer to authenticate via OAuth to the MCP server and sensitive API keys and secrets can be controlled behind the server like any other server bog-standard API using (more or less) bog standard OAuth.
+Centralizing this behind MCP allows each developer to authenticate via OAuth to the MCP server and sensitive API keys and secrets can be controlled behind the server like any other bog-standard server REST API using (more or less) bog-standard OAuth.
 The exposure of secrets is controlled, limited, and easy to audit.

 An engineer leaves your team?
 Revoke their OAuth token and access to the MCP server; they never had access to other keys and secrets to start with.

 ### Telemetry and Observability

 For teams, another big win with centralized streamable MCP is the story around telemetry and observability.
 Which tools are having an impact?
 Which agent runtimes are the team using?
 Which tools are low value?
+Where and how are tools failing?
+Without centralized, standardized telemetry, it is exceedingly difficult as an engineering or go understand what's working and what's not.

 With a centralized MCP server, this is simply a matter of emitting OpenTelemetry traces and metrics and collecting them using standard, off-the-shelf tooling.

 ![Datadog dashboard showing OTEL metrics](/public/img/mcp/mcp-telemetry.png)

-While this is achievable with CLI tools, it is far easier to do so when deploying a single server *because local delivery requires consumers to update*.
+While this is achievable with CLI tools, it is far easier to do so when deploying a single server *because local delivery requires consumers to update* and a lot of the scaffolding that happens centrally now has to be reproduced on each CLI tool that is shipped by a team.

 ### Standardized, Instant Delivery of Up-To-Date Content

-Distributed tooling (e.g. via packages) have much the same problem as working with distributed apps: keeping deployments up to date with the latest release and compatibility.
+Distributed tooling (e.g. via packages) has much the same problem as working with distributed apps: keeping deployments up to date with the latest release and API compatibility.
 While it is relatively straightforward to update a server to add new capabilities, if tool capabilities are delivered as local CLI tools that interact with those APIs, now API version compatibility becomes a concern.

 MCP includes provisions for this: **[subscriptions and notifications](https://modelcontextprotocol.io/specification/2025-11-25/architecture#clients)** which allow servers to call back to the client notifying them of updates.

-While most folks are aware of MCP tools, relatively fewer are aware of *MCP prompts* and *MCP resources*.
+While most folks are aware of *MCP tools*, relatively fewer are aware of *MCP prompts* and *MCP resources*.

 ![From the MCP specification page](/public/img/mcp/prompts-resource-tools.png)

 Look carefully and you can see:

-- MCP Prompts are effectively server-delivered `SKILL.md`
+- MCP Prompts are effectively *server-delivered* `SKILL.md`
-- MCP Resources are effectively server-delivered `/docs`
+- MCP Resources are effectively *server-delivered* `/docs`

 Why would an org, team, or enterprise want this?